 - Ensure to stay clear of oncoming traffic.
-Driver side and passenger side controls along with a wireless remote control are standard on your Jerr-Dan carrier. - Keep clear of rear stabilizer - Stay clear of equipment to avoid crushing injury. - Always use jack stands to support the deck and/or towbar/wheel-lift before working underneath a lifted load. - Warn personnel not to work, stand, or walk under a raised deck.
+Driver side and passenger side controls are standard on your Jerr-Dan carrier. - Keep clear of rear stabilizer - Stay clear of equipment to avoid crushing injury. - Always use jack stands to support the deck and/or towbar/wheel-lift before working underneath a lifted load. - Warn personnel not to work, stand, or walk under a raised deck.
 Position barricades if necessary. - Set parking brake and chock wheels of the recovery vehicle when connecting equipment. - KEEP ALERT!
 Avoid distractions during any operating sequences. - Be aware of height clearances when travelling.

-Look out for and avoid other personnel, machinery, vehicles and obstructions in the area when driving the truck.
-Use a spotter if you Do not have a clear view.
+• Look out for and avoid other personnel, machinery, vehicles and obstructions in the area when driving the truck.
+Use a spotter if you do not have a clear view.